 The fees for pursuing CA after graduation hovers around 19000-27000 INR.
 This includes registration fees, article registration fees, orientation course fee and information technology fee.
 Visit the official ICAI website for more details.

-There are three levels for the CA exam which you need to qualify in order to attain this sought-after designation.
+There are three levels of the exams for the CA course which you need to qualify in order to attain this sought-after designation.
 Let’s take a look at these three exam levels and what they entail:

 - Common Proficiency Test (CPT): The CPT or CA Foundation is a preliminary accounting exam.
 It carries 200 marks and tests an individual on the Fundamentals of Accounting, Mercantile Laws, General Economics and Quantitative Aptitude and other important topics that are a part of the CA Foundation Syllabus.